kharismajd-gojek/Geometry/README.md

-# Cartesian Distance Library
+#  Line Length Library

 ## Problem Statement
-A library to calculate distance between 2 points in a cartesian system
+A library to calculate length of a line in a cartesian system

 ## Pre-Requisite
 1. JDK 11
-2. Gradle
+2. Gradle 6.9.1

 ## Running Test
 ```bash
 ./gradlew test
 ```